Linux Embedded & Yocto training

 • Development with the Yocto Project project

-• Laboratory practice on ARM board (physical and QemuARM)
+• Laboratory demos shown on NXP i.MX8 ARM board and QemuARM64

 • Writing and extension of Yocto Project recipes